VishalVish740/Online-Warehouse/README.md

 * You can track the order stautus by entering product id and email.
 * You can also create your own blog.

+# Execution

+* After Performing all the steps open cmd in project directory or open terminal in vs code or in pycharm.
+* Make sure the location of terminal should be in mac. to change in mac directory use the command (cd mac).
+* After changing location run the following command in terminal (python manage.py runserver)
+* This will give development server copy and paste it to browser to access the project and you can handle the followin task mentioned above.

 # Purpose of this Project

 * I built this project just for educational purpose, and now I thought of sharing it to the people who need it.
 Show your support by starring this repository.